 For I perceive that the same epistle made you sorry [remorse],

 The reason Paul did not regret the confrontational letter was because the church repented.

 Paul’s rebuke of the church lasted only for a brief season until Titus brought him the letter’s positive result.

 There are times when truth must take precedence over relationships.

 Christian leaders do not relish their roles in rebuking their people; however, it is essential.
-Parents do not relish discipling their children, but because they love them, they do not hesitate to do it.
+Parents do not relish disciplining their children, but because they love them, they do not hesitate to do it.
 It is challenging to minister effectively to people while disciplining them.
 There are times when the truth is more important than relationships.
 To fawn over people at the cost of God’s will is a standard error among Christian leaders today.
-It is not the purpose of a minister to make people feel good necessarily.
+It is not necessarily the purpose of a minister to make people feel good.
 There is a fine line between maintaining a relationship with those we serve and causing them pain for the right purpose.